microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 ```

 Let's examine this class in detail:
-- Line 1: We are creating a class (configuration group) called `configurejava`
+- Line 1: We are creating a class (resource) called `configurejava`
 - Line 2: We are including the `apt` module (which we installed earlier)
 - Line 4: We define a variable, `$packages` that we initiate to an array of the packages we need to install
 - Line 6: We configure the PPA by "calling" the `ppa` resource of the `apt` class